w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 elements such as decentralization, economic incentives, and on-chain governance to ensure the network can sustain on its own.

-:::info Data Retrievability vs. Data Availability
+!!!info Data Retrievability vs. Data Availability

 Data **retrievability** is the ability of nodes to retrieve historical information from the blockchain.
 Historical data is not needed to verify new blocks; it is only required for synching